Games Without Frontiers

 Hanabi stiffened a bit at the mention of her home.
 "I – I know sensei.
 I can sense it too.
-Father does not seem himself.
+Hiashi does not seem himself.
 Our training sessions are shorter and shorter and his outbursts are growing irrational.
-He's not himself at all.
+That's just not like him.
 I think someone may have done something to him."

-He wanted to trust his student and hoped that he knew her well enough.
+Naruto debated letting her know more about his investigation.
+He decided he cared too much about her to leave her in the dark.
+He leaned in close.
 "Well just between you and me, I'm looking into it deeper.
 If anything is happening, I will find out."

 She seemed relieved that he was taking up the task.
-"I know you will, sensei."
+"I know you will, Naruto."

 "Well I need to tell Tsunade about your mission immediately.
 If our border patrols are getting directly attacked and our bloodlines targeted, we may be on the verge of a war.
 Don't go too far though, there's still plenty of training to be done."
 He grinned at her.

 Hanabi smiled right back.
-"I'm not going anywhere, Naruto-sensei."
+"I'm not going anywhere, Naruto."

 The image of her beautiful form sitting comfortably in his home, her legs bouncing playfully, eyes full of mischief and fondness, was undeniably tempting.
 Naruto briefly allowed himself to wish her words were more than just face value before stifling that feeling.